-Course Director: Samy McFarlane, M.D.
+Course Director: Isabel M. McFarlane, M.D.

-Medical Student Coordinator: Kate Schulz (718 270-2390) Assistant Coordinator: Andrea Holder (718 270-1557)
+Interim Medical Student Coordinator: Andrea Rose-Holder (718 270-1557)

+Clerkship Description:

-Clerkship Description: Two (4 week) rotations within the context of the Medicine/Primary Care 12 week block.
-In this clerkship, students will be introduced to clinical medicine and develop skills and knowledge needed to evaluate patients.
-They will learn the principles underlying therapy and develop an appreciation of their role as a valuable member of a health care team.
+Two (4-week) rotations within the context of the Medicine/Primary Care 12-week block.
+Students will be introduced to clinical medicine and will learn to develop assessments and plans for the newly admitted patients.
+They will be involved in the diagnostic work-up, laboratory and imaging interpretation, sub-specialty consultation and therapeutic management, with an appreciation of their role as members of the health care team.

+Expectations:

-Expectations: Six (6) day a week commitment.
-Late call every 4th - 5th night (no overnights).
-At least 4 patient write-ups.
-You will be evaluated on your clinical work.
-At the end of the 8-week experience, you will be expected to conduct a competent history and physical examination with faculty observer.
-There is an NBME (shelf) exam at the conclusion of the Clerkship.
+Six (6) day a week commitment.
+Late call every 4^{th} - 5^{th} night (no overnights).
+Four patient case write-ups for the preceptor.
+The students will be evaluated on their clinical work by the medical attending, senior resident and the preceptor who supervised the student's clinical performance during the clerkship.

+At the end of the 8-week experience, the student will be expected to conduct a competent history and physical examination with a faculty member as observer.
+The Medicine subject NBME test is administered at the conclusion of the Clerkship.

+In-House: Four weeks at either NYC Health + Hospitals/Kings County or

+SUNY Downstate Medical Center

-In-House: Four weeks at either Kings County Hospital or Downstate University Hospital Affiliate Sites: Four weeks at one of the sites listed below: Brooklyn VA Northwell Hea lth/North Shore University Hospital Northwell Hea lth@Lenox Hill Hospital Northwell Health@Staten Island University Hospital Maimonides M edical Center
+Affiliate Sites: Four weeks at one of the sites listed below:

+Brooklyn Veterans Administration Medical Center Northwell Health/North Shore University Hospital

+Northwell Health/Lenox Hill Hospital

+Maimonides Medical Center